Tuesday, November 23, 2021

 A recent CBS poll revealed that 86% of those questioned believe congress is doing a poor job.
 However, 50% of those polled think their representatives are doing a good job.
 As more congressional districts become strongholds for political parties through redistricting and other shenanigans, the stalemates and polarization will certainly continue.
 That will require us to make significant changes when we vote.
 To do so we must abandon the belief that it’s the other fella’s responsibility to get his act together - not ours, while additionally refusing to cheer for the Green Bay Packers as long as Aaron Rogers remains on the team.

 It was most disheartening in 2012 to witness overwhelming and enthusiastic Democratic support for President Clinton as he vigorously campaigned for President Obama.
 Meanwhile, both Monica Lewinski and Linda Tripp are viewed unfavorably and, of course, many blame a Republican majority in the House of Representatives for President Clinton’s impeachment.
-All those other people were responsible for the Presidents and ultimately Americas embarrassment???
+All those other people were responsible for the President Clinton's and ultimately Americas embarrassment???
 This has to stop.

 Major League Baseball offers some hope here.